 This blog is an effort to share observations and invite conversation on ideas related to system change.
 We are particularly interested in how biological models may be applied to human organization.
 In particular, you might say we are working every day to instigate a return to services infrastructure at the basin or even neighborhood scale.

-We see three system attributes in constant interplay: locality, openness and decentralization.
-We have found that people are more likely to thrive when their essential services infrastructure are more local, more open and more decentralized.
+We see three system attributes in constant interplay: locality, openness and independence.
+We have found that people are more likely to thrive when their essential services infrastructure are more local, more open and more independent.
 That is, they are delivered on a human scale.
 When services infrastructure is at too large a scale, there is a loss of agency and a sense of helplessness.
 The system is controlled from too far way.
 On the other hand, scaled too small, infrastructure loses any economy of scale, becomes too expensive and is vulnerable to local risks.

 We see a middle path towards developing services infrastructure that is right sized; not too big and not too small.